camrun91/foundry-landing/README.md

 # Foundry Landing Page

-A customizable landing page module for Foundry VTT that provides a beautiful and functional landing page for your game, featuring NPC history and player information.
+A Foundry VTT module that provides a landing page scene for your game.

 ## Features

-- **Customizable Background**: Set any image as your landing page background
+- **Landing Page Scene**: A dedicated scene for your game's landing page
-- **NPC History Section**: Display information about NPCs your players have encountered
+- **NPC and Player Display**: Show NPCs and players on the landing page
-- **Player Information Section**: Show details about player characters
-- **Responsive Design**: Works well on all screen sizes
-- **Easy Configuration**: Simple settings to customize your landing page
+- **Visibility Controls**: Control which NPCs and players are visible
+- **Drag and Drop**: Reposition NPCs and players on the landing page
+- **Background Image**: Set a custom background image for the landing page

 ## Installation

-1. In the Foundry VTT setup screen, go to the "Add-on Modules" tab
+1. In Foundry VTT, go to the "Add-on Modules" tab
 2. Click "Install Module"
-3. Search for "Foundry Landing Page"
+3. Enter the following URL: `https://github.com/yourusername/foundry-landing/releases/latest/download/module.json`
-4. Click "Install" next to the module listing
+4. Click "Install"

 ## Usage

 ### Accessing the Landing Page

-The landing page can be accessed in several ways:
+The landing page is available as a scene in your game.
+To access it:

-1. Through the module settings in the Foundry VTT settings menu
-2. Via the sidebar button (if enabled in settings)
+1. Go to the Scenes Directory
+2. Find the "Landing Page" scene
-3. Through the landing page application itself
+3. Click on it to view the landing page

+Alternatively, you can use the "Open Landing Page" option in the scene directory context menu.

-### Configuration
+### Controlling Visibility

+As a GM, you can control which NPCs and players are visible on the landing page:

+1. On the landing page, you'll see two dropdown menus at the top: "NPC Visibility" and "Player Visibility"
+2. Click on a dropdown to see the list of NPCs or players
+3. Check or uncheck the boxes to show or hide NPCs and players
+4. Changes are applied immediately

+### Repositioning NPCs and Players

+As a GM, you can reposition NPCs and players on the landing page:

+1. Hover over an NPC or player card
+2. Click and drag the card to reposition it
+3. Release to set the new position
+4. Positions are saved automatically

+### Setting the Background Image

+To set a custom background image for the landing page:

-The module can be configured through the Module Settings menu:
+1. Go to the Module Settings

-1. **Background Image**: Set the URL or path to your desired background image
-2. **Show NPC History**: Toggle the NPC history section on/off
+2. Find the "Foundry Landing Page" section
-3. **Show Player Information**: Toggle the player information section on/off
-4. **Show Sidebar Button**: Toggle the sidebar button on/off

-## Compatibility

-- Foundry VTT v12.0.0 or later
-- Tested with Foundry VTT v12.0.0

-## Dependencies

-- lib-wrapper

-## Support

-For support, feature requests, or bug reports, please visit the [GitHub Issues](https://github.com/yourusername/foundry-landing/issues) page.
+3. Set the "Background Image" URL
+4. Click "Save Changes"

 ## License

-This module is licensed under the MIT License - see the LICENSE file for details.
+This module is licensed under the MIT License.
+See the LICENSE file for details.

 ## Credits

-- Author: Your Name
+- Created by Your Name
-- Special thanks to the Foundry VTT community for their support and inspiration
+- Inspired by various landing page modules for Foundry VTT

 ## Changelog